Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 Matthew K. Harrison - Morgan Stanley & Co.
 LLC

 Great.
-Thanks very much for taking my question.
+Thanks very much for taking the question.
 I guess I'd just like to ask about the progression of pricing and reimbursement in Europe.
-You've obviously made some progress with some countries and yet, some of the larger ones, including France, seem to be taking longer.
-Can you just talk about to the extent you are willing – what items are still meaning to be discussed and – or I guess what we should think about in terms of that and broadly, I guess the nature of the question here is, you've obviously got ORKAMBI now but there's visibility towards tez/iva and then triple combos, and does that influence any of the conversation and perhaps, take long – longer to complete?
+You've obviously made some progress with some countries and yet, some of the large ones, including France, seem to be taking longer.
+Can you just talk about to the extent you are willing – what items are still needing to be discussed and I guess what we should think about in terms of that and broadly, I guess the nature of the question here is, you've obviously got ORKAMBI now but there's visibility towards tez/iva and then triple combos, and does that influence any of the conversation and perhaps, take longer to complete?
 Thanks.

 Stuart A. Arbuckle - Vertex Pharmaceuticals, Inc.

 Great.
 Thanks, Matt.
 It's Stu here.
 I'll try and address your question.
 It's got a number of different elements to it.
 As you said, we have made good progress in the first half of this year reaching pricing and reimbursement agreements in Germany, Ireland, Italy, Austria, Luxemburg and Denmark.
 And as you said, we're in active negotiations with other countries, including France, the UK and the Netherlands.
-And where we are in those discussions – I'll refer you back to the comments we've made previously, these discussions tend to have three phases.
+And where we are in those discussions, I'll refer you back to the comments we've made previously, these discussions tend to have three phases.
 There's a clinical benefit assessment, the pharmacoeconomic assessment, and then, you're into the pricing discussions, and we're through those first two.
 There's really no debate in those markets in Europe about the clinical benefits of ORKAMBI.
 We're really in the pricing and reimbursement discussions.
 And as Ian mentioned in his prepared remarks, unfortunately, the exact timing of when those are going to conclude is uncertain just because they're not directly within our control.

 As to the potential impact of newer agents in development on those discussions, what I'd say to you is that we're very pleased that in Ireland and Italy, where we reached agreements in May after the tez/iva data was available, those countries still saw fit to do what we think is the right thing, make a transformative medicine like ORKAMBI available to patients as soon as possible because it treats the underlying cause of the disease, and we know, therefore, that it's important for patients to be treated as early as possible.
 And we're certainly going to be continuing to make that case to the existing authorities who are still not providing access for patients in their countries.